Quick Answer

 - Best for Kids: Aqueon Betta Falls — stacked 3-compartment design that kids love

 Here's a counterintuitive truth: bigger tanks are easier for beginners.
+Aquarium water chemistry is far more stable in larger volumes.
 A 20-gallon tank is far more forgiving than a 5-gallon.
 Why?
 Water chemistry.
 In a larger volume of water, ammonia from fish waste gets diluted more, temperature stays more stable, and you have a bigger margin for error on feeding, water changes, and stocking.

 We generally recommend starting with at least 10 gallons.
 Five gallons works for a single betta with careful maintenance, but anything smaller is expert territory — not beginner-friendly, despite what pet store marketing suggests.
 Those cute 1-gallon "tanks" are fish bowls with extra steps.